bradfrost/atomic-design/chapter-2.md

 I show this non-Web example because atomic design tends to get misinterpreted as an approach to Web-specific technologies like CSS and JavaScript.
 Let me be clear about this: **atomic design has nothing to do with web-specific subjects like CSS or JavaScript architecture**.
 In Chapter 1 we discussed the trend toward modularity in all aspects of design and development, which includes CSS and JavaScript.
 These are fantastic trends in CSS and JavaScript, but atomic design deals with crafting user interface design systems irrespective of the technology used to create them.

 ## Atomic design in theory and in practice
 This chapter introduced the atomic design methodology and demonstrated how atoms, molecules, organisms, templates, and pages all work together to craft thoughtful, deliberate interface design systems.
-Atomic design allows us to see our UIs broken down to their atomic elements and also allows us to simultaneously step through how those elements join together to ultimately form our final UIs.
+Atomic design allows us to see our UIs broken down to their atomic elements and assess how those elements join together to ultimately form our final UIs.
 We learned about the tight bond between content and design and how atomic design allows us to craft design systems that are custom-tailored to the content that lives inside them.
 And finally we learned how the language of atomic design gives us a helpful shorthand for discussing modularity with our colleagues and provides a much-needed sense of hierarchy in our design systems.

 Atomic design is a helpful design and development methodology, but at the end of the day it's merely a mental model for constructing a UI.
 By now you may be wondering, "*How* do I make atomic design happen?"
 Well fear not, dear reader, because the rest of the book focuses on tools and processes to make your atomic design dreams come true.